-- Trident Estates plc's Group financial statements and Parent Company financial statements (the "financial statements") give a true and fair view of the Group's and the Parent Company's financial position as at 31 January 2019, and of the Group's and the Parent Company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+- The Group financial statements and Parent Company financial statements (the "financial statements") give a true and fair view of the Group and the Parent Company's financial position of Trident Estates plc as at 31 January 2021, and of the Group's and the Parent Company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).